Hernias are an extremely common medical condition. Anyone can develop a hernia, including men, women, and children.

 Many patients have expressed their concerns about whether they would feel the mesh after a hernia repair surgery.

-In a traditional hernia mesh surgery, the hernia mesh is placed outside the abdominal wall, much closer to the surface of the body.
+In a traditional hernia mesh surgery, the hernia mesh is placed outside the abdominal wall, closer to the body’s surface.
 This is why many patients complain that they can feel the medical device after the surgery.

 This is mainly because the nerves around the abdominal area can get entrapped in the mesh on the surgical site, causing chronic pain and leading patients to feel the hernia mesh following a surgery.